edgedb/edgedb/docs/stdlib/json.rst

     Calling this function on anything other than an :eql:type:`json` array will result in a runtime error.

+    This function should be used only if the ordering of elements is not important, or when the ordering of the set is preserved (such as an immediate input to an aggregate function).

     .. code-block:: edgeql-repl

         db> select json_array_unpack(to_json('[1, "a"]'));
         {'1', '"a"'}

-    This function should be only used if the ordering of elements are not deemed important, or when the ordering of the set is preserved (such as an immediate input to an aggregate function)

 ----------